 SEC.
-169. SPECIAL ADVISOR TO COMMANDANT FOR TRIBAL AND NATIVE HAWAIIAN AFFAIRS. (a) IN GENERAL.-Chapter 3 of title 14, United Status Collarization and held and the status of the model.

-4 States Code, is amended by inserting after section 312 the5 following:
+169. SPECIAL ADVISOR TO COMMANDANT FOR TRIBAL AND NATIVE HAWAIIAN AFFAIRS. (a) IN GENERAL.-Chapter 3 of title 14, United States Code, is amended by inserting after section 312 the following:

 6 "§313.
 Special Advisor to Commandant for Tribal 7 and Native Hawaiian Affairs